MikaelHashiCorp/hashicorp-stack-centos/packer/README.md

 Vagrant by running:

 ```
-vagrant box add build/package.box --name "hashicorp-stack-ubuntu"
+vagrant box add build/package.box --name "hashicorp-stack-centos"
 ```

-You can then reference it in your Vagrant files as simply `hashicorp-stack-ubuntu`.
+You can then reference it in your Vagrant files as simply `hashicorp-stack-centos`.

 # Acknowledgements